 That doesn't mean it's impossible to get rid of them in bankruptcy.
 Private loans are subject to the same discharge standard that public or government-backed loans are.
 More particularly, they can only be discharged if they will cause “undue hardship” to the debtor or a debtor’s dependent.

-But, there is another way that those private loans may be discharged.
+There is another way that those private loans may be discharged.
 That path lies in a circuitous interpretation of several federal statutes that define which private loans can be considered educational loans for purposes of bankruptcy.
-As we'll see, at the heart is whether whether you can deduct the interest on the loans from your income tax.
+As we'll see, at the heart is whether you can deduct the interest on the loans from your income tax.

 In excepting “qualified education loans” from discharge, BAPCPA cross-referenced the Internal Revenue Code at 26 USC 221(d)(a), which concerns deduction for interest on education loans.
 Section 221(d)(a) states that interest on education loans can only be deducted from income if the loan was “incurred solely to pay qualified higher education expenses.”